pedroaskzan/Photovoltaic-dimensioning-spreadsheet/README.md

 ### How to Use
 Choose the customer group, fill in the inputs, and select your project sizing - entering the correct values in the green cells.

-### Aditions and Improvements
+### Additions & Improvements

-  -cut ICMS (not used in 2026, will get reformed);
+- Removed ICMS (not applied in 2026 — pending tax reform).
-  -cut Energy Disponibility Cost (not related to solar without BESS, low effects, more important with high autoconsumption);
+- Removed Energy Availability Cost (not relevant for solar without BESS; minor effect, only significant with high self-consumption).
-  -Added sepparation between consumed energy and injected energy, generating a more close to reality economic analysis with new and more faithful cost calculations;
+- Added separation between consumed and injected energy, enabling a more realistic economic analysis with faithful cost calculations.
-  -Changed from Group B only to Group A or B;
+- Switched from Group B only to support for both Group A and Group B.
-  -Added Group A energy costs and also contracted generation demand, calculation for optimal generation demand and all calculations to Group A dynamics;
+- Added Group A energy costs and contracted generation demand, including optimal generation demand calculation and full Group A dynamics.
-  -Added FioB tax that is the current taxation on injected energy;
+- Added Fio B tax (current taxation on injected energy).
-  -Made clearer explanations on each cell;
+- Clearer explanations on each cell.
-  -Added sceneries for energy taxation future after ANEEL's resolution, 3 sceneries and one customizable;
+- Added future energy-taxation scenarios following ANEEL's resolution: 3 preset scenarios + 1 customizable.
-  -Optimized spreadsheets by restructuring poorly formatted and written cells and texts;
+- Optimized spreadsheets by restructuring poorly formatted/written cells and text.
-  -Added autoconsumption factor and estimation for better sizing on energy cost compensation;
+- Added self-consumption factor and estimation for better sizing of energy cost compensation.
-  -Changed a lot of formating and visuals, including auxiliary cells for easier changing and generating new graphs;
+- Reworked formatting and visuals, including auxiliary cells for easier editing and chart generation.
-  -Included a lot of explanations;
+- Expanded explanations throughout.
-  -Prof. ver: 7.3; mine version 3.
+- Prof. version: 7.3 · My version: 3.

 ### Credits & References
 The dimensioning methodology is based on the educational material from the Photovoltaic Systems Course at EESC-USP (School of Engineering of São Carlos, University of São Paulo), coordinated by Prof. Elmer P. T. Cari.
 The sizing equations follow established industry practices and Brazilian technical standards (ABNT NBR 16690, Law 14.300/2022).